 Where To Go Next After Wurzburg?

-- Places with the best views in Germany.
-(Garmisch-Partenkirchen, Mittenwald, Oberammergau, and Berchtesgaden)
+- The areas with the most stunning views in Germany, like Garmisch-Partenkirchen, Mittenwald, Oberammergau, and Berchtesgaden.

-- Towns and cities with historical landmarks that transport travelers back to the age of the Holy Roman Empire until World War II.
-(Bamberg, Rothenburg ob der Tauber, Munich, Nuremberg, and Stuttgart)
+- Towns and cities brimming with historical landmarks that take you on a journey from the era of the Holy Roman Empire to World War II, including Bamberg, and Rothenburg ob der Tauber.